 He has been playing with Dolphins since 2009, the franchise team from KwaZulu-Natal province.
 In the last two seasons for them, he bagged 53 wickets for Dolphins, which is the highest by a bowler in South Africa.

 As far as his personal life is concerned, Maharaj is a religious person, who takes part in daily prayers at home.
 He also wishes to visit River Ganges at some point of time in his life.
 Apart from cricket, he loves football.
-Maharaj is also an author and a brilliant cook , who has also written a cookery book.
 His favorite cuisine is butter chicken with tandoori roti.
 Keshav also holds a marketing degree and has a great passion for cooking.
 He has been part of several cooking shows on a local radio station.

 Keshav Maharaj considers Rahul Dravid as his role model and wants to be respected around the world like him.
 He is also an ardent fan of Muttiah Muralitharan and Herschelle Gibbs.
 Maharaj has been drafted in the side alongside another spinner, Tabraiz Shamsi.